imgix/sf-commerce-cloud/CONTRIBUTING.md

 6. [Open a Pull Request](https://help.github.com/articles/using-pull-requests/) with a clear title and description.

-7. If your PR is out of sync with with `next`, locally merge (or rebase) the upstream development branch into your topic branch and force push the changes into your topic branch.
+7. If your PR is out of sync with `next`, locally merge (or rebase) the upstream development branch into your topic branch and force push the changes into your topic branch.

     ```bash
     git pull [--rebase] upstream next